huaweicloud/cloudfoundry-deployment/README.md

 ### Prerequisites

-A ubuntu VM requires at least 8 GB of RAM and 4U.
+One ubuntu VM (> 14.04) requires at least 8 GB of RAM and 4U.

 ### Installation